deepthibiotune-hash/moems-agent/README.md

-# MOEMS Q&A Agent - Setup Guide
+# MOEMS Q&A Agent

+A lightweight RAG-based agent that ingests MOEMS math olympiad material and provides accurate, retrieval-augmented answers.

+# Setup Guide

 Complete setup instructions for the MOEMS Q&A Agent project.